 “The Son” (El Hijo) – Movie Trailer

-When Sigrid informs Lorenzo that she is pregnant, the painter becomes a little concerned and asks Sigrid to give birth to their child in a doctor’s supervision.
+When Sigrid informs Lorenzo that she is pregnant, the painter becomes a little concerned and asks Sigrid to give birth to their child under a doctor’s supervision.
 However, Sigrid who herself is a biologist denies any outside medication and rather follows her own prescription and weird routine during pregnancy.

 While Lorenzo (Joaquín Furriel) keeps himself busy in his painting world, Sigrid (Heidi Toini) gives birth to a son with the help of a grim Scandinavian midwife.
 Sigrid soon turns protective of her kid and keeps her newborn hidden from the outside world.
 She even doesn’t allow Lorenzo enough time to spend with his son.